bhushanmahajan0070/mirror-repo-github/README.md

 # 🪞 GitLab → GitHub Repository Mirroring Verification

-This documentation verifies that the **GitLab → GitHub mirror setup** works successfully.
+This documentation verifies that the **GitLab to GitHub repository mirroring** setup works successfully.
-All screenshots below confirm that files pushed from GitLab are reflected automatically on GitHub.
+All screenshots below confirm that files pushed from **GitLab** are automatically reflected in the **GitHub** repository.

 ---

 ## 🧩 Step 6 — Verify on GitHub

-After pushing your commits to GitLab, check your **GitHub repository** to confirm that the files and commits have synced automatically.
+After pushing your commits to GitLab, check your **GitHub repository** to ensure that the files and commits have been synchronized automatically.

 📸 **Screenshot:**
 ![GitHub Mirror Result](images/push.png)